SLL vs NCT Dream11 Prediction: Fantasy Cricket Tips, Today’s Playing 11 and Pitch Report

 Sri Lankan Lions

-Nalin Pathirana (C & WK), Sachithra Tharanga, BLCS Kumara, Prasad Liyanage, Roshan Sirwardana, Chamal Sadun, Buddika Mahesh, Kamal Raiz, Ruwan Jayakodi, Saman Kumara, Mahesh Gamage
+Sachithra Pathirana (C & WK), Sachithra Tharanga, BLCS Kumara, Ruwan Manawasingha, Roshan Sirwardana, Kamal Raiz, Saman Kumara, Kelum Sanjaya, Kasun Shanaka, Hettiarachchige Susantha, Samith Mapalagama

-Faysal Mia (C), Abid Ali (WK), Roman Mazumder, Neeraj Tiwari, Sakhawat Hossain, Iftekar Jaman, Anowar Hossain, Bilal Hussain, Tomal Aminul, Jahid Hasan, Shajjad Baddan
+Faysal Mia (C), Abid Ali (WK), Roman Mazumder, Rashidul Hasan, Sakhawat Hossain, Iftekar Jaman, Anowar Hossain, Bilal Hussain, Tomal Aminul, Jahid Hasan, Shajjad Baddan.

 SLL vs NCT Match Details